-If a school will be closed by the strike, , the Branch may decide to ask members to picket local council offices, lobby MSPs/Councillors' offices or concentrate on local rallies, instead.
+If a school has been closed by the strike, and the Branch feels that a picket line will have little/no impact, the Branch may decide to ask members to picket local council offices, lobby MSPs/Councillors offices or to concentrate on local rallies, instead.

-Likewise, there may be some smaller or isolated schools, the Branch may decide to ask members to lobby local council offices, or concentrate on local rallies, instead.
+Likewise, there may be some smaller or isolated schools where the Branch believes that a picket line will have little/no impact.
+In these situations the Branch may decide to ask members to lobby local council offices, or concentrate on local rallies, instead.